Search and apply for our courses on the .gov website: University of Cambridge (C05)

 Who is this course for?

-Our trainees have opportunities to enhance their specialist subject knowledge and gain practical expertise of a range of pedagogical strategies, equipping them to teach about Christianity, Islam, Judaism, Buddhism, Hinduism, Sikhism and non-religious worldviews from multi-disciplinary perspectives, and the teaching of philosophy and ethics.
+Our PGCE students have opportunities to enhance their specialist subject knowledge and gain practical expertise of a range of pedagogical strategies, equipping them to teach about Christianity, Islam, Judaism, Buddhism, Hinduism, Sikhism and non-religious worldviews from multi-disciplinary perspectives, and the teaching of philosophy and ethics.

-Our Faculty-based workshops follow a carefully planned sequence, integrated with school placements, that facilitates the aims of the course: to foster practical excellence of the Teacher Standards and prepare the foundations for trainees to become future leaders of RE.
+Our Faculty-based workshops follow a carefully planned sequence, integrated with school placements, that facilitates the aims of the course: to foster practical excellence of the Teacher Standards and prepare the foundations for our PGCE students to become future leaders of RE.
 The Course is split into three progressive phases:

 The course culminates in preparing for the ECT years with a programme of enrichment and celebration in ‘Reflecting back, looking forward’.

-As a professional qualification centred on promoting the Teacher Standards, following the ITT Core Content Framework, we facilitate trainees’ ability to apply insights gleaned from academic study in order that they may excel in professional classroom practice.’
+As a professional qualification centred on promoting the Teacher Standards, following the ITT Core Content Framework, we facilitate the PGCE students’ ability to apply insights gleaned from academic study in order that they may excel in professional classroom practice.’

 How will I study it?